How to Dig a French Drain?

 Installing The Pipe & Filling In The Drain

-Once your trench has been appropriately dug, it’s time to install whatever kind of piping you use—PVC is usually best—and cover them with filter fabric if desired.
+Once your trench has been appropriately dug, it’s time to iit’sll whatever piping you use—PVC is usually best—and cover them with filter fabric if desired.
 Filter fabric helps keep dirt from clogging up your drainage line over time and ensures that only water passes through quickly; this helps ensure optimal efficiency for years to come!
 Now lay down some small stones over top of the filter fabric, followed by a layer of sand mixed with pea gravel before finally pouring about 3-4 inches of large rocks over everything else.
 This forms an effective barrier between soil particles that could clog up your drainage line later down the road!
-Lastly, wrap everything up with some plastic sheeting if desired before moving on to Step 4… Testing!
+Lastly, if desired, wrap everything up with some plastic sheeting before moving on to Step 4… Testing!

 Testing Your Drainage Line